Types of child care

 - Child care fee subsidy may be available

 Home visitors work for private-home daycare agencies.
 They screen and monitor home caregivers affiliated with a licensed agency.
-Home visitors may have training in early childhood education, child development and/or family studies.
+As of August 31, 2015, a home visitor must be:

 They check that a home is safe before children are enrolled and conduct routine inspections to ensure caregivers are following provincial rules, as well the agency’s policies and procedures.